Fibers.

 Mountains

-Tenses: Text-to-Textile Quilt (in progress April 2023)
+Tenses: Text-to-Textile Quilt (2024)

 Produced by Dr. Emeline Brulé & Michelle Venetucci.
 Materials include cotton fabric, cotton batting, polyester thread.
 Sewn using a domestic sewing machine and programmable Singer Futura Quartet embroidery machine.
 Designed and produced using Inkscape, Ink/Stitch, Singer Futura Quartet software, Stable Diffusion, ChatGPT.